ThomasMarquardt/AdlsGen2SasSamples/README.md

 There are two test classes that provide examples of how to generate SAS tokens with the aforementioned SAS generators.
 These test classes are TestServiceSas and TestDelegationSas.
-The test classes use the [ADLS Gen2 SDK for Java] [sdk-java] to invoke filesystem operations using the SAS tokens created by the two SAS generators included in this project.
+The test classes use the [ADLS Gen2 SDK for Java](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-directory-file-acl-java) to invoke filesystem operations using the SAS tokens created by the two SAS generators included in this project.

 Before you can run the tests, you must register an app, assign it to roles so that